VATSIM-Saudi-Arabia/documentation-site/docs/Supplementary Guides/Special Procedures/vacs.md

 ---

 !!! success "Covering"
-    This section details all the necessary information for **VACS** coordination methods between controller
+    This section details all the necessary information for **VACS** coordination methods between controllers

 **VACS, VATSIM ATC Communication System**, is a free, open-source voice platform designed exclusively for VATSIM air traffic controllers.
 It streamlines coordination with neighboring sectors by removing the need for external accounts or third-party servers like Discord or TeamSpeak.